 Rational numbers in JavaScript

-fraction.js is a new rational numbers library I published today.
+Fraction.js is a rational numbers written in JavaScript.
 Floating point numbers, like double in JavaScript, are a very rough estimate of a real number, which has to deal with rational and irrational numbers the same way.
-Of course, it has the benefit of feeling very natural in the way you deal with those numbers.
+Of course, it has the benefit of feeling very natural in the way you deal with numbers.
 You can assign Math.PI, Math.sqrt(2) and 3 / 4 without thinking what the computer actually does.

-The obvious downside of the way double is represented inside of the computer is the loss of precision.
+The obvious downside of the way double is represented inside of the computer is the loss of precision, especially when you only need to deal with ratios.

 Assume you want to find a rational approximation of PI.
 There is a nice algorithm, which doesn't converge very fast, but serves good as an example here.